 Medical Alarm Analyzer provides two signal conditioning tools with settings that aid in the time waveform and envelope analysis of the alarm sigansl

 - High Pass Filtering for alarm signals.
 Many time alarm signal recordings will contain low frequency noise (rumble) that is not a part of the alarm signal but will affect the time waveform characteristics of the alarm.
 A High Pass Filter to remove all energy below a user specified frequency will aid in the analysis of recordings with low frequency noise.

-- Low Pass Filtering for Signal Envelope – The overall envelope of the signal may also have variations that are to fast for perception and make it more difficult to determine key levels of the signal needed for the time waveform analysis.
+- Low Pass Filtering for Signal Envelope – The overall envelope of the signal may also have variations that are too fast to perceive and make it more difficult to determine key levels of the signal needed for the time waveform analysis.
 A user controlled low pass filter can limit these variations in the signal envelope.

-The Medical Alarm Analyzer also provide user controlled settings for the type of FFT Analysis Window to be used (normally Hanning, but Flattop and a variety of other windowing methods are supported).
-In addition, users can specify the detection range, in dB, for harmonics signals in the frequency analysis.
+The Medical Alarm Analyzer also provides user controlled settings for the type of FFT Analysis Window to be used (normally Hanning, but Flattop and a variety of other windowing methods are supported).
+In addition, users can specify the detection range, in dB, for harmonic signals in the frequency analysis.

-WAV Files are retrieved into the field for each type of alarm (High, Medium, Low and Information are supported) using a standard file browser window.
-The Medical Alarm analyzer contains both logic for automatically detecting the start and stop times for alarm signals that are passing or near passing, and also user controllable time cursors that allow you to visually place the cursors in the time waveform for signals with unexpected time histories.
+WAV Files are retrieved for each type of alarm (High, Medium, Low and Information are supported) using a standard file browser window.
+The Medical Alarm analyzer contains logic for automatically detecting the start and stop times of alarm signals that are passing or near passing, and also user controllable time cursors that allow you to visually place the cursors in the time waveform for signals with unexpected time histories.